 I am a educator, researcher, and collaborator interested in the intersection between people and the environment (i.e. water and sanitation) on multiple scales in high-income and low-income countries alike.

-My current research as a doctoral student in sociology at University of California-Santa Cruz is focused on understanding how the most marginalized community members (e.g. those living in housing precarity, those without homes, immigrants, migrants, refugees) in high-income urban areas are impacted by water and sanitation infrastructure social and environmental inequities.
-I also work as a teaching assistant for an online Water and Sanitation Justice course there that I helped developed with a team of interdisciplinary scholars.
+My current research as a doctoral student in sociology at University of California-Santa Cruz is focused on how the most marginalized community members (e.g. those living in precarious housing, those without homes, immigrants, migrants, refugees) in high-income urban areas are impacted by water and sanitation infrastructure social and environmental inequities.
+I also work as a teaching assistant for an online Water and Sanitation Justice course that I helped developed with a team of interdisciplinary scholars.
 In my free time, I am a board member for Public Hygiene Lets Us Stay Human working on urban toilet design and emergency sanitation in North America.
-I finished a Master of Arts degree in sociology at University of California-Santa Cruz and a Master of Science degree at Oregon State University with a focus on Water Resources Policy and Management with research on empowerment and gender equality in water and sanitation.
+I finished a Master of Arts degree in sociology at University of California-Santa Cruz and a Master of Science degree at Oregon State University in Water Resources Policy and Management with research on empowerment and gender equality in water and sanitation.
 I currently live in Central France with my partner and child.